indygreg/zippylog/README.md

 In addition, each message contains a site-defined Protocol Buffer message, which can be anything you want.

-## Deploying

 ### Requirements

-You'll need to [install][http://code.google.com/apis/protocolbuffers/] Google Protocol Buffers.
-On Debian and Ubuntu, you can accomplish this via
+You'll need to [install][http://code.google.com/apis/protocolbuffers/] Google Protocol Buffers, version 2.3.0 or later.
+Be sure to install the Python bits in addition to the C++ tools and libraries.

+In theory, on Debian and Ubuntu, you could run:

  > apt-get install protobuf-compiler python-protobuf

-If on another distro, check your package repository or compile the package yourself.
+But as of this typing, the repositories only had version 2.2.x, which is not compatible at this time.

 You'll also need Python 2.6 or later, as that is what the current tools are written in.

+## Deploying and Running

+TODO (when things stabilize)

 ## Shortcomings